-3) The Managing Board of employee insurance company is made up of 5 members named by the government and 10 members elected by employers and the insured of the employee insurance company, and that in a way where 5 members are elected from the candidates proposed by the employer representative organisations and 5 members are elected from the candidates proposed by the union organisations and organisations of patients registered at the Ministry of the Interior.
-The scope of those entitled to make proposals, method of the election and the election code are defined by the Ministry of Health's Decree.
+3) The Managing Board of employee insurance company is made up of 5 members named by the government and 10 members elected by employers and the insured of the employee insurance company, and that in a way where 5 members are elected from the candidates proposed by the employer representative organisations and self-employed persons and 5 members are elected from employees and persons without taxable income The scope of those entitled to make proposals, method of the election and the election code are defined by the Ministry of Health's Decree.
 Regularity of the election is monitored by the Ministry of Health.